Quince Jam: How to Make Quince Jam or Preserves, Easily! With Step-by-step Directions, Photos, Ingredients, Recipe and Costs

 - 7 cups of peeled, quartered, cored quince slices (about 3 lbs of prepared quinces)

-- 3 cups of sugar or other sweetener: sugar, no-sugar, Stevia (or if you prefer, Splenda), mix of sugar and Stevia (or if you prefer, Splenda) or fruit juice - see step 5
+- 3 cups of sugar or other sweetener: sugar, no-sugar, Stevia (but you will have to experiment with amount, each brand of Stevia is a different concetration), or Splenda, or a mix of sugar and Stevia (or Splenda) or fruit juice - see step 5

 - Cinnamon (optional!)
 I like 1/2 teaspoon per batch